Victorian Railways flat wagons: FCF, FCW, VQDW & VQEW (81ft "Jumbo" flats)

-The new code was FCF, with vehicles 1 and 2 entering service in at the end of 1973, FCF 3 entering in early 1974, and FCF 4 through 25 in late 1975.
 Vincent notes that most of the fleet had actually been constructed earlier, but were kept in storage until mid-1976.
 Sixteen wagons were also constructed at the Islington Workshops for the South Australian Railways, entering service between 1973 and 1974.
-Contrary to policy in every other case where the VR and SAR shared a design, these wagons used the same number series 1–16 but the code SFCW.

-In 1977 the Victorian code was changed to FCW, both to avoid confusion with the newly recoded FQF-ex-FQX wagons, and to indicate the custom bogies.
+In 1977, the Victorian code was changed to FCW, both to avoid confusion with the newly recoded FQF-ex-FQX wagons, and to indicate the custom bogies.
 The "W" suffix indicated that bogie exchange was possible, but only within the "W" group.
 In 1979 the code was changed again to VQDW, while the South Australian wagons became AQDW.

-1983 to 1984 saw new VQDW wagons 26–52 and 61–75 constructed, followed by 53–60 in 1986.
-Such a split may indicate that the former group was intended for one traffic, and the latter for another until the gap was filled.
-There is also at least one reference to wagons VQDW 76–79, but no evidence to corroborate that.